Computation of 2D Stokes flows via lightning and AAA rational approximation: Introduction

 We then introduce an algorithm for computing Stokes flows in multiply connected domains.
 For Laplace problems in multiply connected domains, the solution can be approximated using a Laurent series with a logarithmic term \cite{Axler1986}.
 The series method has been applied to compute numerical solution to Laplace problems \cite{Trefethen2018}.
 It has also been applied to 2D Stokes flows in domains bounded by cylinders \cite{Price2003,Finn2003}.
 In this paper, we present an algorithm using the series method to compute Stokes flows in general multiply connected domains.
 We validate the computed stream function for Stokes flows between two cylinders with different boundary conditions against an analytical solution \cite{Finn2001} in \cref{sec:series_method}.

-In \cref{sec:solver_application}, we apply LARS to compute various 2D Stokes flow problems to demonstrate its broad application.
+We emphasise that the main contribution of this paper is the development of a new algorithm for solving Stokes flow problems, and a summary of our numerical method is given in \cref{sec:lars}.
+In \cref{sec:application_examples}, we apply LARS to compute various 2D Stokes flow problems to demonstrate its broad application.
+Using these examples, we show that rational approximation can now be used to compute 2D Stokes flows in general domains.
 The computation usually takes a fraction of a second for a solution to at least 6-digit accuracy.